Fairness is in the details: Face Dataset Auditing: Conclusion

 We have proposed a new bias auditing method that minimizes the need for manual annotation (requiring between 100 and 1000 annotations) and is robust to errors in automated annotation.
 When rejecting the null hypothesis, data fluctuations mean that not all statistical tests necessarily yield the same conclusions.
 For instance, the \(\chi^2\) test appeared more lenient compared to the Wasserstein test.
 To address this, we consider the majority vote of the results from our three tests.
 We are also aware that our method tends to accept the null hypothesis ($\mathcal{H}_0$) more readily in the equal representation test.
 However, we aim to avoid discouraging users from adopting our method due to an excessive number of false rejections.
 Our primary goal is to encourage users to utilize our tool rather than to achieve a high recall rate (sensitivity).
 We emphasize the importance of assessing the representativity of individuals before using an image dataset for training, in order to mitigate potential discrimination.
 In the context of the AI Act, which will require companies to certify the compliance of training data for machine learning models, we hope that this audit will serve as a first tool at their disposal.
 Our future work will aim to monitor bias in generative models in online mode.

 \begin{credits}

-The authors are partially supported by the AI Interdisciplinary Institute and ANR Regulia , which is funded by the French “Investing for the Future – PIA3” program under the Grant agreement ANR-19-PI3A-0004.
+The authors are partially supported by the AI Interdisciplinary Institute and ANR Regulia , which is funded by the French “Investing for the Future – PIA3” program under the Grant agreement n°ANR-23-IACL-0002.
 We extend our thanks to Diallo Mohamed, Oumou Hawa Bah and Djiguinée Mamady for their efforts in the labeling process.

 The authors have no competing interests. \end{credits}